rmit-s3604433-sam-cullin/DBSystems-Assignment1/README.md

     - bTreeDB.java
       - This class extends the dbIndexNodeLoader and contains the functionality for scanning over the whole tree and saving each node to the file.
 It also is used for some debugging when scanning of the tree.
     - bTreeRoot.java
-      - This class is responsible for initializing the bTree and handing actions that are preformed on the tree.
+      - This class is responsible for initializing the bTree and handing actions that are performed on the tree.
     - bTreeStats.java
-      - This class was used for debugging the tree as its hard to tell what exactly is going on sometimes.
-This object get parsing recursively down through the nodes and each of the nodes then adds itself to the bTreeStats class.
-Onces all the nodes have been added it is much easer to loop over all the nodes and find ones that are not doing what they are supposed to be doing.
+      - This class was used for debugging the tree as it's hard to tell what exactly is going on sometimes.
+This object gets parsing recursively down through the nodes and each of the nodes then adds itself to the bTreeStats class.
+Once all the nodes have been added it is much easier to loop over all the nodes and find ones that are not doing what they are supposed to be doing.
     - dbIndexNode.java
-      - Is an abstract class that both the Leaf and Inner Node classes extends.
+      - Is an abstract class that both the Leaf and Inner Node classes extend.
 This contains all the common functionality between the two node types.
     - dbIndexNodeLoader.java
-      - This abstracts out the fact that there are two heap files exposing a save and read function for each of the node types and sending those requests to the corresponding `dbEntityLoader.java` class.
+      - This abstracts out the fact that two heap files are exposing a save and read function for each of the node types and sending those requests to the corresponding `dbEntityLoader.java` class.
     - dbInnerNode.java
-      - These nodes contain children node which link to other dbInnerNods or dbLeafNodes.
+      - These nodes contain children node which links to other dbInnerNods or dbLeafNodes.
     - dbLeafNode.java
       - These nodes contain values which are the lookup keys for the source heap file.
     - TreeNodeType.java
-      - This file is an enum that defines the different types of nodes that are included in the b+-tree it also includes function for converting to and from an int for serialization/de-serialization.
+      - This file is an enum that defines the different types of nodes that are included in the b+-tree it also includes a function for converting to and from an int for serialization/de-serialization.
   - dbstore
     - dbBytePage.java
-      - This class is responsable for storing an array of Idbentities which it can serialize and deserialize.
+      - This class is responsible for storing an array of Idbentities which it can serialize and deserialize.
 This page's byte size is defined by the number of bytes provided when constructed.
     - dbQntPage.java
-      - This class extends `dbBytePage` but is provided an quantity of items you want to store on a page rather than the number of bytes.
+      - This class extends `dbBytePage` but is provided a "quantity" of items you want to store on a page rather than the number of bytes.
     - Idbentity.java
-      - This is an interface the defines serialize, deserialize and getSize.
+      - This is an interface the defines serialize, deserialize, and getSize.
     - Idbkey.java
       - This is an interface the defines getIndex which is used by the `rafdb` to seek that index in the file.
     - IdbStoreable.java
       - This is an interface that extends both `Idbentity` and `Idbkey` which is everything that is required to store an item in the `rafdb`.
     - dbStoreable.java
-      - This is an abstract implementation of the IdbStorable interface providing common functions that will normally be common across implementation of the interface.
+      - This is an abstract implementation of the IdbStorable interface providing common functions that will normally be common across the implementation of the interface.
     - rafdb.java
       - This is a wrapper around a Random Access File that tries to imitate a db client.
 Having functions like connect and close.
-      - The reason I chose to Random Access File was because I new onces I had the index I would be able to jump to the correct byte and start reading the record.
+      - The reason I chose to Random Access File was that I knew once I had the index I would be able to jump to the correct byte and start reading the record.
 Which was perfect for a raf.
   - entity
     - dbEntity.java
-      - This is the base class for the dbEntityLoader new entities will be able to extend this class and implement the abstract methods to use functionality of the dbEntityLoader.
+      - This is the base class for the dbEntityLoader new entities will be able to extend this class and implement the abstract methods to use the functionality of the dbEntityLoader.
     - dbEntityKey.java
       - This class contains the `pageId` and `recordId` as well as methods for serializing and deserializing the key.
     - dbEntityLoader.java
       - This class extends the rafdb and abstracts away the bytes[] that you need to use the raf this allows you to use the above class to interface with the rafdb.
 And includes functions like findEntity using a dbEntityKey and saveEntity using a dbEntity.
-This class also implements the Iteratable interface returning an iterator that lets you loop over all the dbEntities in the file.
+This class also implements the Iterable interface returning an iterator that lets you loop over all the dbEntities in the file.
   - index
     - dbIndexValue.java
-      - This class is holds the `dbEntityKey` to find the indexed record in the heap file.
+      - This class holds the `dbEntityKey` to find the indexed record in the heap file.
 This class follows all the required interfaces to be used as a value in the bTree.
     - dbIntIndexKey.java
-      - This class hold a integer key and follows all the required interfaces to be used as a key in the bTree.
+      - This class holds an integer key and follows all the required interfaces to be used as a key in the bTree.
     - dbStringIndexKey.java
-      - This class hold a string key and follows all the required interfaces to be used as a key in the bTree.
+      - This class holds a string key and follows all the required interfaces to be used as a key in the bTree.
   - utils
     - Args.java
-      - This file contains classes to help build a cli tool in java most notable are the StringArg and IntArg classes.
+      - This file contains classes to help build a CLI tool in java most notable are the StringArg and IntArg classes.
     - Cli.java
-      - This file contains an abstract class for a Cli this class will deserialize the args String[] into a cli options object.
+      - This file contains an abstract class for a Cli this class will deserialize the args String[] into a CLI options object.
 To do this it will utilize the classes from Args.java.
     - Deserialize.java
       - This is a static class that contains common deserializer functions to help convert Objects to byte[] data.
     - Serialize.java
-      - This is a static class that contains common serializer function to help convert byte[] data to Objects.
+      - This is a static class that contains a common serializer function to help convert byte[] data to Objects.
   - dbEntityRow.java
-    - This class extends the `dbEntity` class and contains specific deserializer and serializer functions for the csv data.
+    - This class extends the `dbEntity` class and contains specific deserializer and serializer functions for the CSV data.
   - dbindex.java
-    - This class will open the heap file and run over all records injecting them in to the index.
+    - This class will open the heap file and run over all records injecting them into the index.
-    - Initially this file was going to also save the index to file to then be used by dbquery.
+    - Initially, this file was going to also save the index to file to then be used by dbquery.
   - dbload.java
-    - This is the same from version one however it has been updated to use the new `dbEntityLoader` to save the records to the heap.
+    - This is the same as v1 however it has been updated to use the new `dbEntityLoader` to save the records to the heap.

-  - dbquery.java
+### Final Thoughts
-    - This file was initially going to load up the index files and query for a key in the index.
-Once the lookup key was retrieved from the index it would then look that key up in the heap to retrieve the full value.
+Surprisingly I enjoyed building the B+Tree even though I was not able to complete all the features that I wanted to include.
+Normally I'm not a huge fan of data structure projects as there are normally libraries that already do what you need, however it is refreshing to get under the hood sometimes especially when it's of something that you used day today.
+For me, that is DynamoDb from AWS.
+After seeing the sub-millisecond load times of the b+tree I was interested to see what algorithm Dynamo uses as I use that almost every day at work for their response time.
+I was surprised to see that Dynamo uses b-trees to located items.
+I think I will continue this research onto graph databases next to see what they use under the hood and how they could help in my production systems.